Skip to Main Content

 What is APA Style?

 APA style was created by social and behavioral scientists to standardize scientific writing.
-APA style is most often used in: psychology, social sciences (sociology, business), and nursing.
+APA style is most often used in the fields of psychology, social sciences (sociology, business), and nursing.

 Learn how to format papers and cite sources using APA Style